giserh/PySlope/README.md

         sudo pip install matplotlib
         sudo pip install click

    For windows users - you are out of luck for any of my help.
-I am not a windows guy nor will I ever be.
+I am not a windows guy.
 There are a
     few tutorials online that allow you to install python and the modules itself.
 If you realized your major mistake by not going with a Unix type OS then have no fear, windows has made some sort of a comeback by using [cygwin] (https://www.cygwin.com/)